ahmed-masud/pgdbf/README.md

 The "‐N" flag creates NUMERIC fields with type TEXT.
 This is the historical default setting.
 Use this if rows contain invalid number data in NUMERIC fields, which  are  essentially CHARACTER fields behind the scenes, and you receive errors when importing the data into PostgreSQL.

+The "-o" flag uses the user-defined table name.

 The "‐p" argument shows a progress bar during the conversion process.

 The default "-P" argument hides the progress bar.